youngbryanyu/simple-app-config/README.md

 ```

 ### ---env-dir
-The `--env-dir` command line argument can be set to specify a custom path to the `.env` file.
-This will override any custom path set by the `ENV_DIR` environment variable.
+The `--env-dir` command line argument can be set to specify a custom directory for the `.env` files.
+This will override any path set by the `ENV_DIR` environment variable.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.

-If the path specified by `--env-path` is invalid, the module will try to load any path set by `ENV_PATH`.
-If the path specified by `ENV_PATH` is invalid or isn't set then the default path to the directory containing the .env files will remain the current working directory.
+If the path specified by `--env-dir` is invalid, the module will try to load any path set by `ENV_DIR`.
+If the path specified by `ENV_DIR` is invalid or isn't set then the default path to the directory containing the .env files will remain the current working directory.

 ```bash
 node dist/index.js --env-dir=test/envFiles